mlochbaum/BQN/problems.md

 This problem hasn't manifested yet as BQN has no debugger, but it's something to keep in mind.
 Traditional line-by-line debuggers don't work when the line is doing so much work.
 Something like J's dissect or some kind of hybrid would probably do better.

 ### Search function depth
 The simplest way to define a search function like Index Of is to require the left argument to be a list, and search for an element that matches the right argument.
 But this means you can only search for one element at a time, which is annoying and doesn't work for Progressive Index Of.
 So we instead treat the searched argument as a list of major cells.
 Then we decide to search for cells of the other argument that have the same rank as those cells, since only cells with the same rank can match.
 That's a little strange for Bins, where it still makes sense to compare cells of different ranks.
 Furthermore, the result of any search function is always an array.
-To search for a single element and get an unboxed number, you need something like `list⊸⊐⌾<elt`.
+To search for a single element and get an plain number, you need something like `list⊸⊐⌾<elt`.

 ### Trigonometry
 There are a lot of standard functions and I don't want to use separate primitives or a menu-style primitive like APL Circle for them.
 You can define all the functions eventually if you use complex exponential and take real and imaginary parts and inverses, but this doesn't sound well-suited for implementation.
 And there should be a math library that gives you the standard functions with normal names, but how will it be implemented?